-While the exterior of the all-new Volvo S40 could be described as evolutionary, the interior represents nothing less than a revolution in car design.
+While the exterior of the new Volvo S40 could be described as evolutionary, the interior represents nothing less than a revolution in car design.
 The cabin is constructed of several visual "layers", which focus attention on an ultra-thin central instrument stack.
-The stack is a world first and appears to be free floating in space.
-It is a reflection of Volvo's Scandinavian design heritage and its commitment to premium quality.
+The stack is a world first is ultra-thin and appears to be free floating.
+It was previewed on the Volvo VCC (Versatility Concept Car) at the 2003 Geneva Motor Show and is a reflection of Volvo's Scandinavian design heritage and its commitment to premium quality.

-Form and function go hand in hand in a cabin that offers comfortable accommodation for up to five adults.
-An array of storage compartments are accompanied by a large (404 litre) boot.
+Form and function go hand in hand in a cabin that offers comfortable accommodation for up to five adults accompanied by a large (404 litre) boot.
 The rear seats also split/fold to leave a flat, versatile load space, and the front passenger seat also folds forward to accommodate long load items.